DonaldET/DemoDev/docs/README.md

 ## Sub-Project Structure

 Sub-projects usually include a _business_ motivation for the coding examples in this section of the repository.
 The examples also show good _OO design principals_, such as _KISS_, _DRY_ (don't repeat yourself), and _SOLID_ (Single responsibility, Open-closed, Liskov substitution, Interface segregation and Dependency inversion.)
 This site violates _YAGNI_ for educational purposes.
 Spring has a very readable overview of the *Liskov Substitution Principle* (see <https://springframework.guru/principles-of-object-oriented-design/liskov-substitution-principle/>.)
+While not directly illustrated in these examples, an important principle is the principle of least astonishment (or least surprise.)
+Related to KISS, it really means that a code reader is not surprised by the approach taken to solve a problem (see https://en.wikipedia.org/wiki/Principle_of_least_astonishment.)

 The sub-projects have their _JavaDoc_ entries explaining their role in the solution and the portion of the problem they address.
 Many sub-projects include JUnit tests because this reflects good _TDD_ practice and allows maintenance of the examples over time.
 Stability over time is accomplished by using the regression aspect of these tests.